-Protecting the Earth’s ecosystem is the need of the hour, especially the Okavango River Basin as it is home to rich biodiversity and a lifeline for a million people in southern Africa.
+Protecting the Earth’s ecosystem is the need of the hour, especially in the Okavango River Basin.
+It is home to rich biodiversity and a lifeline for millions in southern Africa.

-In this interview, Kai Collins, Director of the National Geographic Okavango Wilderness Project talks about strengthening the resiliency of the local communities who live in harmony with nature, so that conservation of biodiversity can be achieved.
-He discusses the significance of empowering communities with a steady source of income through employment in community-based alternative livelihood, like tourism, to curb the dependency of this vulnerable population on wildlife, to make a living.
+In this interview, Kai Collins, Director of the National Geographic Okavango Wilderness Project, talks about strengthening the resiliency of the local communities to conserve the delicate biodiversity of the region.
+He discusses the significance of empowering communities with a steady source of income through employment in community-based alternative livelihoods, like tourism, to curb the dependency of this vulnerable population on wildlife to make a living.
 Kai also highlights the need for cooperation among tourism companies to work together towards helping local communities and conservation and be carbon positive.

 Kai, your immense passion for wildlife is evident in the work you do.
 What inspired you to dedicate your career to the conservation of wildlife and the environment?